 Implementing this program required development of policies, procedures, forms and databases; identification and training of staff; and awareness and training of faculty, department heads, and deans.
-The Office of Audit, Compliance and Ethics has carried out semiannual audits as required and as expected have identified areas in which clarifications and improvements have been recommended.
-The University is addressing each of the issues raised in a timely and appropriate manner.
+The Office of Audit, Compliance and Ethics has carried out annual (and previously semiannual) audits as required and, as expected, have identified areas in which clarifications and improvements have been recommended.
+The University addresses each of the issues raised in a timely and appropriate manner.